mtvjr/wallter/README.md

 If `shift` is held, the topmost (then leftmost) wall endpoint will move.
 If `alt` is held, the bottommost (then rightmost) wall endpoint will move.

+## How to Install

+### Latest Manifest

+Add this module using this manifest link: https://raw.githubusercontent.com/mtvjr/background-volume/master/module.json

+## I have a problem, how do I get in contact?

+Please ping mtvjr#4598 on Foundry's Discord in the #modules channel or open up an issue on GitHub.